-Since I finished this work station wall in my office, every time I walk past my office door I have to stop and just stare at my new accent wall.
+Since I finished this work station wall in my office, every time I walk past my office door I have to stop and just stare at it.
 I love the way it turned out.

 It all started when I scored two new base kitchen cabinets on the Facebook Marketplace for $50.
 They were brand new so I knew I could do something with them.

 At first I thought a kitchen island, but they are such a different style than my existing cabinets I didn’t think it would look right.
 Then I pictured them the in my office as added storage and a wood work station on top.

 The cabinets were not my ideal color so I painted them with Benjamin Moore Advanced Paint (the paint I used on my kitchen cabinets, and a ton of other furniture projects).
 It was a deep blue/gray and I knew it would look great, as well as cover the dark cabinets easily.